Educators, Industry, and Students Engaged in Construction Careers

 ADVISORY COMMITTEE INFORMATION

 Members of the business and industry community are encouraged to serve on a college or high school Career and Technical Education (CTE) Program Advisory Committee.
 Committee participants are typically comprised of business and industry community members, from outside of the field of education, whose expertise and experience represent a particular occupational field.
 Advisory committees can be established for a single workforce education program such as Welding Technology or for all of the CTE programs at a school district.
-Advisory committees typically meet two to three times per academic year to assist educators in developing, maintaining, and evaluating workforce education programs and courses.
+Advisory committees typically meet two to three times per academic year to assist educators in developing, maintaining and evaluating workforce education programs and courses.
 So why do schools need advisory committees?
 In addition to complying with Federal and State regulations, it just makes good sense to have a venue that can assist educators to better understand the workforce training needs and employment opportunities for their students.
 Committee members can assist schools in various matters such as reviewing curriculum, evaluating classroom and laboratory facilities, serving as a classroom speaker, arranging for field trips, creating student internship opportunities, assisting with supplemental funding, donating supplies and equipment, etc. One key element to keep in mind is that the role of a committee member is one of advice; not administration.
 Serving on an advisory committee lets school districts know how important they are to the community.
 You can also be a Guest Speaker for a sponsored High School.
 ISD’s benefit greatly by hearing from a craft professional who can give students first-hand accounts on what it’s like in the field.
 You can find some sample presentation points here.
 If you’re interested, contact Dr. Steven Horton for more information.

 COLLEGE/UNIVERSITY SCHOLARSHIP PROGRAM

 Construction is a vast and complex industry that allows men and women to use their talents and professions in many ways.
 From project management to finances to marketing, oh the places you can go in construction.
-ABC/CMEF are offering scholarships to qualifying undergraduate students pursuing a degree for a career in construction at a university or community college.
+ABC/CMEF is offering scholarships to qualifying undergraduate students pursuing a degree for a career in construction at a university or community college.

 The Scholarship Committee will determine the number and dollar amounts of the awards with the number of individual scholarships awarded to be determined at the Committee’s discretion.
 The committee will take into consideration each applicant’s interest in construction, grades, extracurricular activities, employment experience, and financial needs.